 3:20 Apples for apples?
 Member-owners Lori and John Redmond of Redmond's Apple Basket Orchard give us a tour on their growing orchard outside of Ripon, WI.

 3:40 It's beer o'clock.
-Member-owner Ian Wegner, founder of Fifth Ward Brewery, shows us their facility, a glimpse into the process, and shares some of their new seasonal flavors.
+Member-owner Ian Wenger, founder of Fifth Ward Brewery, shows us their facility, a glimpse into the process, and shares some of their new seasonal flavors.

 (OSHKOSH, Wis.) – After successfully completing a $1.6 million-dollar capital campaign and growing its ownership base to more than 1300 member-owners, the Oshkosh Food Co-op has begun a national search for their store’s General Manager.

 “We know that hiring the right General Manager is a key component of helping make our store a success,” said Melissa Weyland, Oshkosh Food Co-op Board Secretary and Hiring Committee Chair.
 “We feel the dedication of our hiring team, the successful track record of our organization and the attractiveness of living in Northeastern Wisconsin will bring some strong candidates into the process.”Read more

 During the journey of this project, we've had many of our member-owned businesses step up to support our efforts.
 Whether it was donating gift cards, design services, food and snacks, beers, printing services, artwork, or professional services, to name a few, we feel it is time to recognize our member-owned businesses during this time of crisis.

 (If you're a member-owner and would like your business listed here, please send us an email at oshkoshfoodcoop.com so we can add you.)

 Food and Beverage: